cisagov/crossfeed/README.md

 ## Running tests

-To run tests, first make sure you have Docker running.
+To run tests, first make sure you have already started crossfeed with `docker-compose`.
 Then run:

 ```
 cd backend